ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 we will use $\alpha=1.0$, a very well conditioned case, and $\alpha=800.0$ This latter case is very near singularity.

-We will solve a linear system with both double precision $LU$ and an MPArray.
+We will solve a linear system with both double precision $LU$ and an MPArray and compare execution time and the quality of the results.
 The problem setup is pretty simple
 ```
 julia> using MultiPrecisionArrays